 The GLC entered into a seven-year vendor contract effective September 7, 2003, with Scientific Games, Inc. for the printing and distribution of instant game tickets.
 On November 12, 2008, the GLC amended and extended this contract until September 10, 2013.
 Under the amended contract, Scientific Games, Inc. received a fee of 1.2875% of net instant game tickets distributed to retailers through December 31, 2008.
 After that date, the fee lowered to 1.1781% through December 31, 2009.
 From January 1, 2010 through June 30, 2010, the rate was 1.15%, and the rate for fiscal year 2011 was 1.10%.
-This rate will continue through fiscal year 2012, and beginning July 1, 2012 the rate will change to 1.09% until the end of the contract.
+This rate continued through December 31, 2011.
+On June 15, 2011, the GLC amended and extended this contract until September 10, 2018.
+Under the amended contract, Scientific Games, Inc. will receive a fee of .99% of net instant game tickets distributed to retailers beginning January 1, 2012 until the end of the contract.

 The GLC entered into a vendor contract effective January 27, 2006, with Pollard Banknote Limited Partnership ("Pollard") for the printing of various instant game tickets for which the vendor has exclusive rights.
 Pollard receives a fee based on the quantity of instant tickets printed.
 The original contract ended June 30, 2011, but was extended three additional years until June 30, 2014, unless terminated upon a sixty-day written notice by either the Pollard or the GLC.
+Pollard printed four instant ticket games during fiscal year 2012, which were \$2 Cashword IV, \$2 Cashword V, \$3 Cherry, Orange, Lemon Doubler Cashword, and \$5 Cadillac Riches.
 Pollard printed four instant ticket games during fiscal year 2011, which were \$2 All Access, \$2 Cashword III, \$3 Cherry, Orange, Lemon Doubler Cashword, and \$3 Bingo Bingo.
-During fiscal year 2010, Pollard printed three instant ticket games, \$2 Cashword II, \$3 \$75,000 Cashword, and \$3 Bingo Bingo.